We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Finding an appropriate mattress may allow people with arthritis to get optimal sleep comfort and quality.
 It is also important for people to maintain their mattress quality and replace it when it begins to deteriorate.
 An old and uncomfortable mattress can adversely impact a person’s ability to sleep.

-People experiencing arthritic pain may wish to speak to a doctor before purchasing a new mattress.
+People experiencing arthritic pain may wish to speak with a doctor before purchasing a new mattress.
 While a suitable mattress may help with aches and pains, it should not be a substitute for medical treatment.

 People with arthritis can consider opting for a medium or firm mattress.
 If the mattress is soft, it can add pressure to the joints and worsen symptoms.